 “It’s important to always ‘learn and be curious’ and be ‘customer-obsessed.’
 If you have that drive, you are going to do well in privacy.
 There's no prerequisite that says you have to come from a specific background as long as you have enough privacy passion to learn the engineering skills that you need to do the work.”

-If you enjoyed learning about Parker-Wood's job at Amazon, check back later this month for the next article in this series.
+If you enjoyed learning about Parker-Wood's job at Amazon, read more articles from this series.
 For more information about opportunities at the company, visit Amazon.jobs.